Analysis | The debate over whether the Senate can hear Trump’s impeachment: An explainer

 “One could argue that impeachment might still be important if an officer resigns from the office so as to disqualify a former officeholder in the future (for example, Trump could not run again for president), but that seems tangential to the critical separation of powers role that impeachment plays: affording Congress a check on the sitting president,” Harold J. Krent, a law professor who studies the U.S. presidency at the Illinois Institute of Technology’s Chicago-Kent College of Law, told us in 2019.
 He still holds that view today, Krent told us.

-Former senator Arlen Specter, Republican of Pennsylvania, once suggested that former president Bill Clinton could be re-impeached for pardoning Democratic donor and fugitive Marc Rich on his last day in office.
+Then-Senate Republican Arlen Specter of Pennsylvania once suggested that former president Bill Clinton could be re-impeached for pardoning Democratic donor and fugitive Marc Rich on his last day in office.
 Clinton had been impeached on different charges and acquitted while in office.

 The House impeached Sen. William Blount of Tennessee in 1797 on treason charges related to land speculation (trying to sell off Florida and Louisiana), and the Senate quickly expelled him.
-Senators held an impeachment trial after expelling Blount, but later acquitted him.
+Senators held an impeachment trial after expelling Blount but later acquitted him.

-President Ulysses S. Grant’s secretary of war, William Belknap, resigned shortly before being impeached by the House for bribery.
+President Ulysses S. Grant’s secretary of war, William Belknap, resigned shortly before being impeached by the House amid bribery accusations.
 The Senate nevertheless heard from more than 40 witnesses in his 1876 trial, “as House managers argued that Belknap should not be allowed to escape from justice simply by resigning his office,” according to the Senate Historical Office.

 Neither precedent really settles the question Gaetz raised, Bowman told us in 2019.
 The Constitution requires a two-thirds Senate majority to convict an official on impeachment charges, but can a simple majority set a working precedent?